 You should consider using unsanded caulk in the following applications:

-- Small gaps and joints: If your joint is smaller than the 1/8-inch standard used for sanded caulk, you should be using regular (unsanded) caulk.
-This caulking can be applied more precisely as it does not have the added thickness or texture if the sand.
-Unsanded caulk can make its way into tighter areas, especially those that need simple seals rather than durable reinforcement (Source: Forestry Products Lab).
+• Small gaps and joints: If your joint is smaller than the 1/8-inch standard used for sanded caulk, you should use regular (unsanded) caulk.
+This caulking can be applied more precisely as it does not have the added thickness or texture of the sand.
+Unsanded caulk can enter tighter areas, especially those that need simple seals rather than durable reinforcement (Source: Forestry Products Lab).

-- Carpentry errors: If you notice small errors in how joints or areas in the building meet, adding caulk can greatly improve the appearance of the area.
+• Carpentry errors: If you notice minor errors in how joints or areas in the building meet, adding caulk can significantly improve the area’s appearance.
 Especially when painted to match, these errors visibly disappear.

-- Aesthetic appearance: Adding caulk to trims and moldings where the board meets the wall adds a finished look to a home.
-Especially if you will be painting these areas, the transition from board to wall may be too stark.
+• Aesthetic appearance: Adding caulk to trims and moldings where the board meets the wall adds a finished look to a home.
+Particularly if you will paint these areas, the transition from board to wall may be too stark.
 Adding the caulk at the seams will make this contrast smoother and more sophisticated.
 Sealing also helps to protect and extend the life of the molding by not allowing dirt and debris to get trapped behind.

 Why Is It Important to Caulk?